IFICL/images-that-sound/README.md

 conda env create -f environment.yml conda activate soundify
 ```
-***Pro tip***: *we highly recommand to use [mamba](https://github.com/conda-forge/miniforge) instead of conda for much faster environment solving and installization.*
+***Pro tip***: *we highly recommend using [mamba](https://github.com/conda-forge/miniforge) instead of conda for much faster environment solving and installation.*

 **DeepFlyod**: our repo also uses [DeepFloyd IF](https://huggingface.co/docs/diffusers/api/pipelines/deepfloyd_if).
 To use DeepFloyd IF, you must accept its usage conditions.
 To do so:

-1. Sign up or log in [Hugging Face account](https://huggingface.co/join).
+1. Sign up or log in to [Hugging Face account](https://huggingface.co/join).
 2. Accept the license on the model card of [DeepFloyd/IF-I-XL-v1.0](https://huggingface.co/DeepFloyd/IF-I-XL-v1.0).
 3. Log in locally by running `python huggingface_login.py` and entering your [Hugging Face Hub access token](https://huggingface.co/docs/hub/security-tokens#what-are-user-access-tokens) when prompted.
 It does not matter how you answer the `Add token as git credential?
 (Y/n)` question.

 ## Usage

-We use pretrained image latent diffuision [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and pretrained audio latent diffusion [Auffusion](https://huggingface.co/auffusion/auffusion-full-no-adapter), which finetuned from Stable Diffusion.
-We provide the codes (including visualization) and instruction for our approach (multimodal denoising) and two proposed baselines: Imprint and SDS.
+We use pretrained image latent diffusion [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) and pretrained audio latent diffusion [Auffusion](https://huggingface.co/auffusion/auffusion-full-no-adapter), which finetuned from Stable Diffusion.
+We provide the codes (including visualization) and instructions for our approach (multimodal denoising) and two proposed baselines: Imprint and SDS.
 We note that our code is based on the [hydra](https://github.com/facebookresearch/hydra), you can overwrite the parameters based on hydra.

 ### Multimodal denoising
-To create *images the sound* using our multimodal denosing method, run the code with config file under `configs/main_denoise/experiment`:
+To create *images that sound* using our multimodal denoising method, run the code with config files under `configs/main_denoise/experiment`:
 ```bash
 python src/main_denoise.py experiment=examples/bell
 ```
 **Note:** our method does not have a high success rate since it's zero-shot and it highly depends on initial random noises.
-We recommand to generate more samples such as N=100 to selective hand-pick high quality results.
+We recommend generating more samples such as N=100 to selectively hand-pick high-quality results.

 ### Imprint baseline
-To create *images the sound* using our proposed imprint baseline method, run the code with config file under `configs/main_imprint/experiment`:
+To create *images that sound* using our proposed imprint baseline method, run the code with config files under `configs/main_imprint/experiment`:
 ```bash
 python src/main_imprint.py experiment=examples/bell
 ```

 ### SDS baseline
-To create *images the sound* using our proposed multimodal SDS baseline method, run the code with config file under `configs/main_sds/experiment`:
+To create *images that sound* using our proposed multimodal SDS baseline method, run the code with config file under `configs/main_sds/experiment`:
 ```bash
 python src/main_sds.py experiment=examples/bell
 ```
 **Note:** we find that Audio SDS doesn't work for a lot of audio prompts.
-We hypothesize the reason is that latent diffusions doesn't work quite well as pixel-based diffusion for SDS.
+We hypothesize the reason is that latent diffusions don't work quite well as pixel-based diffusion for SDS.

 ### Colorization
 We also provide the colorization code under `src/colorization` which is adopted from [Factorized Diffusion](https://github.com/dangeng/visual_anagrams).
 To directly generate colorized videos with audio, run the code: